Chickensalad303/SpIpod/README.md

+## Reminder comment out framebuffer part of /boot/config.txt, this is only used for testing via vnc viewer
+I'm using a ipod classic from 2004 (A1059)

 # sPot
+This is a Fork of the [Spotify Ipod](https://github.com/dupontgu/retro-ipod-spotify-client) by Guy Dupont

 This code is meant to accompany [this project](https://hackaday.io/project/177034-spot-spotify-in-a-4th-gen-ipod-2004) in which a Spotify client is built into an iPod "Classic" from 2004.
 Everything is meant to run on a Raspberry Pi Zero W.